-Now that you know all you can do in the North of Gran Canaria it’s time to travel to the South and get familiar with the natural landscapes, popular beaches, and the best food around.
+Now that you know all you can do in the North of Gran Canaria, it’s time to travel to the south coast of the island and get familiar with the natural landscapes, popular beaches, and the best food around.

-So before you start packing, here’s a tip: pack a pair mountain boots with your swim shorts — you’re likely to wear both at the same time.
+Before you start packing, here’s a tip: pack a pair of mountain boots with your swim shorts — you’re likely to wear them both at the same time.

-A bus trip from Las Palmas → Playa del Ingles costs: €6.25
+A bus trip from Las Palmas (north) to Playa del Ingles (south) costs: €6.25

 Duration: 45 minutes